Curve/Nord-Dark-Pro/README.md

 ## 🎉 Nord Dark Pro
-A Nord theme based on One Dark Pro.
+A Nord theme based on One Dark Pro that doesn't quite obey the rules.
+This theme does not completely follow the rules of nord, there are some modifications made to the official nord rules to make the theme look more pleasing.

 ## 👀 Preview